 The most prominent example of Art Nouveau in the Slovak capital is the Blue Church (more about it on the must see section).
 The streets around it are also dotted with buildings in this style.
 Stroll around Bezručova, Gajova or Jesenského to discover special constructions, including a huge gymnasium.

 What I haven’t heard of, and I stumbled upon during my last visit, is that the streets that extend from the Presidential Palace up towards Slavín are too sprinkled with stunning Art Nouveau.
-Walk through Kuzmányho and Tolstého streets and you’ll see beautiful grand palaces turn Embassies, hotels and banks.
+Walk through Kuzmányho and Tolstého streets and you’ll see beautiful grand palaces turn into Embassies, hotels and banks.
 If you pay attention, you’ll even run into a Buddhist temple!

 What you must see in Bratislava